BrandBaden DMI Sports Franklin Park & Sun Trademark Games

 Pallino Aka Jack, Pill, Cue Ball, Pallina

-The pallino is the small bocce ball thrown at the beginning of each end that is used as a target for the bocce balls.
+The pallino is the small ball thrown at the beginning of each end that is used as a target.
 The team closest to the pallino at the conclusion of each frame scores points.
-The pallino may be struck and moved with a bocce ball.
+The pallino may be struck and moved with a ball.

 Pointing Aka Rolling, Lagging, or Puntata

-These bocce ball terms refer to the basic bocce play in which the bocce ball is rolled underhand with the intention of reaching the pallino or increasing strategic advantage rather than striking the pallino or other Halex bocce balls.
+These terms refer to the basic bocce play in which the ball is rolled underhand with the intention of reaching the pallino or increasing strategic advantage rather than striking the pallino or balls.

 Volo refers to a high or arcing type of throw in which applied backspin compels the ball to stop wherever it lands.
 The volo bocce technique is considered illegal in court bocce to avoid damaging the court surface.